 3. EMPOWER communities by ensuring they are at the center of the human rights response in their countries, engaging constructively and providing solutions to their government to improve the human rights on the ground.
 By applying a bottom-up approach, communities will own their issues, provide solutions and become the agents of change in their countries.
 Communities will bring back solutions at the local level to further empower their peers, ensuring no one is left behind.

 The Manushya Foundation is a small NGO, with the advantages and constraints attached.
 Every staff member plays an important role and carries responsibilities.
 Dedication is key as it greatly impacts the work of the organisation.
 It is therefore necessary to embrace the vision and goals of the organisation and fully commit to its success.

 The Manushya Foundation offers an opportunity for interns to develop a unique experience in supporting local communities and in improving the human rights situation on the ground.

 1. Description of Duties & Responsibilities

 Under the supervision of the Executive Director and the Research & Advocacy Team members, the intern would be based at the offices of Manushya Foundation, in Bangkok, Thailand, and would primarily support and be responsible for implementing the of Manushya Foundation:

 Finally, s/he will be deeply involved in the implementation of the UN Guiding Principles on Business and Human Rights on the ground and experience first-hand insight into the work and functioning of a small NGO.

-The internship is full time for a period of three to six months.
+The internship can be an online or in person internship, and it is full time for a period of four to six months between June and November 2020.
 The internship is not paid.
 However, the internship can develop into a volunteer position, which would be remunerated.

 To apply for this role, please send your CV, cover letter, two writing samples and an answer of no more than 500 words to the question ‘What should the role of businesses be in regard to human rights?’ to: email@example.com